ZoeAnsari/modified-black-body/README.md

 ## Usage

-1.By a given spectra of a core collapse supernnova and a set of initial values on parameters including supernova temperature and radius, and dust temperature and dust mass a modified black body function will be fitted and the values for the best fit will be estimated.
+By a given spectra of a core collapse supernova and a set of initial values on parameters including supernova temperature and radius, and dust temperature and dust mass a modified black body function will be fitted and the values for the best fit will be estimated.